moov-io/terms-dictionary/README.md

 - **staging environment**<a id="staging-environment"></a>: This is used for testing or demos and very closely resembles a [production environment](#production-environment).

-- **tokenization**<a id="tokenization"></a>: Data-security technology that substitutes non-sensitive random numerical sequences for sensitive data in the transaction process so it can be passed over the internet without exposing the raw data.
+- **tokenization**<a id="tokenization"></a>: Data-security technology that substitutes non-sensitive random numerical sequences for sensitive data so it can be passed over the internet without exposing the raw data.
 This is similar to [encryption](#encryption).

 - **webhooks**<a id="webhooks"></a>: Automated messages sent from an app when an event occurs.
 The vendor will send an HTTP POST request containing desired data to a URL provided by the customer.
 The customer should refer to vendor documentation for payload format information.